SixForty, 640 N Wells St, is a 23-story, 250-unit apartment tower in the River North neighborhood.

-The building will replace the well-known Ed Debevic’s Restaurant that formerly occupied part of the site.
-Construction is anticipated to begin early in 2016 with completion slated for spring 2017.
+SixForty replaces the well-known Ed Debevic’s Restaurant that formerly occupied part of the site.

 Views.
 640 North Wells is surrounded by largely low-rise development, ensuring spectacular skyline views to the north and south, and a fairly unobstructed view corridor to the west.
-The views to the east might be obstructed by the new 167 W Erie development to be built across the street on the former Gino’s East site.
+The views to the east are constrained by new development directly across the street on the former Gino’s East site.